BenSchZA/intro-to-bonding-curves/markdown.md

 ## Terminology

 --
-## Invariant:
+## Invariant
-> a property or relationship that remains constant e.g. reserve ratio
+> A property or relationship that remains constant e.g. reserve ratio.

 --
-## Reserve ratio:
+## Reserve ratio
-> the ratio of the token reserve to token market cap. at a point
+> The ratio of the token reserve to token market cap. at a point.

 ``$$
 \text{Reserve ratio} = \frac{R}{S*P}